Documentation Index

 | Actix | Rust | "actix-web" in Cargo.toml |

-Framework detection influences the generated manifests — for example, a Spring Boot app gets a default port of 8080 and JVM-appropriate resource limits, while an Express app defaults to port 3000 with lower memory requirements.
+8080 and JVM-appropriate resource limits, while an Express app defaults to port 3000 with lower memory requirements.

 Health endpoint detection

 Dorgu scans your source code for common health endpoint patterns.
 When found, these are used to configure liveness and readiness probes in the generated Kubernetes manifests.
+Detected endpoints:/health/healthz/ping/ready/readyz/livez/status

-The scanner looks for route registrations in your source code (e.g., app.get("/health", ...) in Express, @app.get("/health") in FastAPI, r.GET("/health", ...) in Gin).
+app.get("/health", ...) in Express, @app.get("/health") in FastAPI, r.GET("/health", ...) in Gin).
 If multiple health endpoints are found, Dorgu uses /healthz or /health for liveness and /readyz or /ready for readiness probes.

 Metrics endpoint detection

-Dorgu also checks for Prometheus-compatible metrics endpoints:
+Dorgu also checks for Prometheus-compatible metrics endpoints:/metrics/prometheus

-Dorgu reads dependencies from each language’s standard manifest file to understand the application’s technology stack:
+Dorgu reads dependencies from each language’s standard manifest file to understand the application’s technology stack:| Language | Manifest File | What is extracted |

 | Node.js | package.json | dependencies and devDependencies |